Skip to Main Content

 Boot toes: curled from countless impacts.

-The Self-Kicking Booth stands isolated at the Angus Barn Restaurant -- a local landmark itself -- between the outskirts of the parking lot and the adjacent pines.
-We can only guess at who walks back here to use it.
-Good ol' boys gang-testing their manhood, kicking themselves harder than their cousins?
-Solitary Angus Barn customers seeking penance for ordering that second slice of pecan pie?
+The Kicking Booth is self-service and stands unattended at the Angus Barn -- itself a local landmark -- between the outskirts of the restaurant's parking lot and some adjacent pine trees.
+We can only guess at what motivates people to walk back there and use it.
+Perhaps they're good ol' boys gang-testing their manhood, kicking themselves harder than their cousins.
+Or maybe they're solitary Angus Barn customers seeking penance for ordering that second slice of pecan pie.

 Regardless of intent, there are five posted rules to be followed: